lottieandrews/CS464_Project/tutorial/tutorial.md

 #### Command #3
 Type the **`ls`** command followed by the name of a folder inside your current directory in order to view its contents.

+### `cd`
+The **`cd`** (change directory) command allows you to move from one directory into another.
+As the example below shows, `cd` followed by the name of a folder within your current directory will move you into that folder.

+	> cd History
+	> pwd
+	/Users/guest/Documents/History

+Typing `cd ..` will move you to the _parent_ of your current directory: in other words, the folder that houses the folder you're currently in.

+	> cd ..
+	> pwd
+	/Users/guest/Documents

+Typing only the `cd` command and hitting Enter will move you back into your home directory.
+#### Command #4
+Use the `cd` command to move into the directory labelled `FolderA`.
+Then, using the commands you've learned so far, make sure you're in the right place and view the contents of the directory.